 This program prepares students for employment in a variety of healthcare settings as an entry level coder, medical record coder, coding technician, or coding clerk.
 The content includes medical terminology, anatomy and physiology, coding systems, fundamentals of disease process including pharmacology, healthcare delivery systems, basics of medical records services, ethical and legal responsibilities, safety/security procedures, basic data processing, and employability skills.
-The program consists of lecture, laboratory and a virtual and/or onsite practicum experience.
+The program consists of lecture, laboratory and a virtual practicum experience.

 Once You Complete the Program

 Graduates earning the Medical Coder/Biller certificate are able to take the Certified Coding Associate (CCA), Certified Coding Specialist (CCS), and/or Certified Professional Coder (CPC) exams and seek employment with a hospital, outpatient surgery center, clinic, physician’s office or government agency.
 Some can even work from home.

 Selection for the Medical Coder/Biller program is on a first-come, first-served basis.
 Review the Medical Coder/Biller Application Book and Program Expenses page before applying.

 DeVonica Vaught, Program Director